naiyerasif/site/content/blog/2019/2019-09-18-querying-json-documents-in-oracle.md

 | 9   | James Gosling           |
 | 10  | Martin Odersky          |

-Here, `json_table` is being used to project the JSON documents in a relation.
+Here, we've used `json_table` to project the JSON documents in a relation.
 - A column `bios.fname` (using `$[*]` path expression) is selected for the projection.
 - Column names and their corresponding paths are specified for different attributes.
 - Finally, the outcome of this projection is given a name `j`.

 ### `json_value` function

-In a different scenario, you may not want a list of names but only the first name of all people.
-In this case, you don't need to project the entire JSON; instead, you can return only the first name using `json_value` function as follows.
+In a different scenario, we may only want the first name of all people.
+In this case, we don't need to project the entire JSON; instead, we can return only the first name using `json_value` function as follows.

 ```sql
 SELECT